blakefishman/RFM_Segment_Analysis/README.md

 * Prioritize upselling to 'Loyalists' and 'Potential Loyalists' to graduate them into higher segments.
 When the timeline makes sense, these segments can also be integrated into the loyalty program to further their retention.

+* Run targeted, personalized offers to increase loyalty and spend among customers in the 'Engaged' segment, which is the single largest segment.
+This customer segment offers a large, already receptive, and potentially underutilized group of customers.

-* Utilize targeted, personalized offers to strengthen loyalty among 'Engaged' customers while implementing win-back campaigns to reengage 'At Risk' and 'Requires Attention' customers.
+* Implement win-back campaigns to reengage 'At Risk' and 'Requires Attention' customers, while also mitigating potential churn.

 * Approximately 10 high-value customers (3.48% of total base) in the 'Loyalist' and 'Potential Loyalist' segments meet or exceed the 'VIP' Frequency (6) and roughly match its average total customer spend ($126.81 vs $128.47), but lag in Recency. **Targeted return offers to improve their Recency scores could thus graduate most of these customers into the 'VIP' segment**, bolstering it ahead of the loyalty program's initial launch phase while diversifying some revenue away from the 'Loyalist' segment's current 26%